Intel Core i5-12490F vs Intel Core Ultra 5 125H

 In our benchmarks, the Core i5-12490F beats the Core Ultra 5 125H in overall performance.
 Furthermore, our gaming benchmark shows that it also outperforms the Core Ultra 5 125H in all gaming tests too.

 With info from our database, we find that the Core Ultra 5 125H has significantly more cores with 14 cores whereas the Core i5-12490F has 6 cores.
 It also has more threads than the Core i5-12490F.
 With our hardware info, we find that the Core Ultra 5 125H has a slightly higher clock speed than the Core i5-12490F.
+Despite this, the Core i5-12490F has a slightly higher turbo speed.
 The cache sizes of these CPUs are different.
 Indeed, the Core Ultra 5 125H has significantly more L2 cache than the Core i5-12490F.
 Despite this, the Core i5-12490F has slightly more L3 cache compared to the Core Ultra 5 125H.

 Modern CPUs generally have more logical cores than physical cores, this means that each core is split into multiple virtual cores, improving efficiency for parallel workloads.
 Indeed, the Core i5-12490F has more threads than cores.
 Each physical core is split into multiple threads.